Brimbank community safety project

 In Brimbank Crime Stoppers delivered the 'Say Something' campaign to promote community safety and crime prevention.

-On 22 July, Crime Stoppers Victoria will launch the ‘Say Something’ campaign, aiming to promote community safety and crime prevention.
-Crime Stoppers Victoria is asking residents to speak out by reporting information about crime or any suspicious activity to 1800 333 000 or online at www.crimestoppersvic.com.au
+Crime Stoppers Victoria asks residents to speak out by reporting any information about crime or any suspicious activity to 1800 333 000 or online at www.crimestoppersvic.com.au.

-The campaign will run for two weeks on social media, in local newspapers and on radio, advertisement panels in shopping centres and through community engagement activity.
+The two-week campaign ran on social media, in local newspapers and radios, in advertisement panels on shopping centers, with posters displayed in community centers and through community engagement activity.

 Find out more

 - Keep in touch with your local police and let them know what’s important to you by following the Brimbank Eyewatch Facebook page

 - Find out more about your local Neighbourhood Watch at nhw.com.au